-18. Given the intense global and domestic competition for capital, the Government is putting in place a PPP framework that aims at attracting private investments by:

-- (i) Providing policy and legal certainty to investors; - (ii) Introducing effective institutional arrangements for PPPs: - (iii) Ensuring fair risk sharing between the public and private sector; - (iv) Developing adequate regulatory arrangements, including effective mechanisms for dispute resolution: - (v) Introducing tariff regimes that are based on full cost recovery; - (vi) Making supplementary financing arrangements for project preparation and implementation: - (vii) Developing a pipeline of attractive PPP projects; and
+- 17. Given the intense global and domestic competition for capital, the Government is putting in place a PPP framework that aims at attracting private investments by: - (i) Providing policy and legal certainty to investors; - (ii) Introducing effective institutional arrangements for PPPs; - (iii) Ensuring fair risk sharing between the public and private sector; - (iv) Developing adequate regulatory arrangements, including effective mechanisms for dispute resolution; - (v) Introducing tariff regimes that are based on full cost recovery; - (vi) Making supplementary financing arrangements for project preparation and implementation; - (vii) Developing a pipeline of attractive PPP projects; and - (viii) Providing other incentives such as waiver of taxes for a specific period with the approval of PPP Policy Board and the Government. - (ix) Providing other incentives such as waiver of taxes for a specific period with the approval of PPP Policy Board and the Government.

-Airports and railroads are not included because they are usually owned and operated under federal regulations.
+$^{2}$ Airports and railroads are not included because they are usually owned and operated under federal regulations.

-- (viii) Providing other incentives such as waiver of taxes for a specific period with the approval of PPP Policy Board and the Government. - 19.
-The PPP framework, which consists of various policies, legal, institutional and regulatory components, has the following main objectives: - (i) Creating an enabling environment for private sector participation in infrastructure development; and - (ii) Ensuring consistency in preparing and executing PPP projects across infrastructure sectors. - 20.
-Table 1 summarizes how the different components of the PPP framework are linked to the above-mentioned prerequisites for attracting private investors.
+- 18. The PPP framework, which consists of various policies, legal, institutional and regulatory components, has the following main objectives: - (i) Creating an enabling environment for private sector participation in infrastructure development; and - (ii) Ensuring consistency in preparing and executing PPP projects across infrastructure sectors. - 19.
+Table 1 summarizes how the different components of the PPP framework are linked to the above- mentioned prerequisites for attracting private investors.